kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 - Test API server encoders (JSON, Protobuf, and CBOR) with and without the `managedFields` exclusion flag.
 - Test `cachingObject` serialization cache hits and misses with the exclusion flag.
+- Test that an unrecognized `drop` parameter value is ignored and the full object (including `managedFields`) is returned.
+This confirms the version-skew/downgrade behavior, where an older API server that does not understand the parameter returns the full object.
+- Test the client-side defensive stripping fallback: when the client requested the drop but the response still contains `managedFields`, the client strips it.

 #### Integration Tests

 - Verify that requests with the `Accept` parameter correctly return objects without `managedFields` across all logical verbs: GET, LIST, WATCH, CREATE (POST), UPDATE (PUT), PATCH, DELETE, and DELETECOLLECTION (the latter two are covered even though no behavior change is needed for them).
 - Verify that standard requests (without the parameter) still return `managedFields`.
+- Verify that a request with an unrecognized `drop` value returns the full object (forward/backward compatibility).
 - Verify mixed watch scenarios with both opt-in and opt-out clients.

 #### e2e Tests